 Vinalhaven - North Haven is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maine.
-With a population of 1,881 people and just one neighborhood, Vinalhaven - North Haven is the 221st largest community in Maine.
-Much of the housing stock in Vinalhaven - North Haven was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 1,874 people and just one neighborhood, Vinalhaven - North Haven is the 221st largest community in Maine.
+Vinalhaven - North Haven has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Vinalhaven - North Haven home prices are not only among the most expensive in Maine, but Vinalhaven - North Haven real estate also consistently ranks among the most expensive in America.